 COVID-19 and Equity in Education: Longitudinal Deep Dive

-The COVID-19 and Equity in Education: Longitudinal Deep Dive project is creating a broad, in-depth view of how states, districts and their communities—especially those with higher percentages of Black and Latinx students and students experiencing poverty—responded to the pandemic's effect on K-12 learning opportunities.
-The aim is to understand not just community responses to the pandemic, but how the pandemic has changed core assumptions about how the education system operates in context of community.
+The COVID-19 and Equity in Education: Longitudinal Deep Dive project is creating an in-depth view of how states, districts, and their communities—especially those with higher percentages of Black and Latino students and/or students experiencing poverty—responded to the pandemic.

-An archive of state, district, and community data will enable a broad view of pre-, during, and post-pandemic trends.
-Ethnographies and community partnerships will provide deeper insights into responses to the pandemic and their outcomes.
+One component of the project is a longitudinal database containing state, district, school, and community data, enabling a broad view of pre-, during, and post-pandemic trends.
+The project is also establishing community partnerships to provide deeper insights into the responses to the pandemic.